Jcoob33/Micro-Service/README.md

 Directions of use:

-1.First download the code off the git hub and and the folder to the project that you want the micro service to interact with.
+1.First download the code off the git hub and add the folder to the project that you want the micro service to interact with.

 2.Make sure you have a file called sort.py, also make a text file called sorting_preference.txt.
 This will be used to tell the program if you want to sort by date or if you want to sort by name.
-This will be done via command line input.
+The .txt will either hold the word date or name based off what you need.

 3.Once you ensure the exsitance of those files you will also need to have a Json file name times_api.json with the data for the articles you want to have sorted.
 Note that this is the starting Json and the articles in it do not need to be ordered.